Jellyfish-AI/jf_agent/README.md

   # exclude_project_categories:
   #   - Support

+  # Uncomment this to pull only issues matching a specific JQL filter
+  # issue_jql: 'text ~ pattern and issuetype != "Secret Type"'

   # Uncomment this to pull only specific fields on issues.
   # include_fields:
   #   - id